 For some time now it has been known that blueberries contain powerful antioxidants that yield numerous health benefits.
-Not only are blueberries a great source of pre-workout fuel, but research published in Molecular Nutrition and Food Research indicates that blueberries may significantly reduce the oxidative stress on muscle fibers caused by strenuous or excessive exercise as well as protect from disease.
-Posing such possible benefits as cholesterol reduction, protection from various forms of cancer, and protection from neurodegenerative diseases is just a few of the reasons why one should include blueberries in their diet.
+Not only are blueberries a great source of pre-workout fuel, but research published in the Journal of International Society of Sports Nutrition indicates that blueberries may significantly reduce the oxidative stress on muscle fibers caused by strenuous or excessive exercise as well as protect from disease.
+Posing such possible benefits as cholesterol reduction, protection from various forms of cancer, and protection from neurodegenerative diseases is just a few of the reasons why one should include blueberries in their diet (1).